 - Informs horse owners about the costs and responsibilities of horse ownership.

 - Supports efforts to retrain and rehome at-risk horses.

 Be ready for a lifelong commitment

 Horses can live well into their thirties and many remain rideable well into their twenties.
 Are you willing to provide care to the horse for the remainder of his life?
 If you can't provide care, are you willing to find another loving home for the horse?
 Many new horse owners don't realize that horses sent to weekly livestock auctions may be sold to middlemen for slaughter plants, which brutally slaughter slaughter horses for human consumption abroad.
 If you have a horse for whom you can no longer care, find a humane way to relinquish them.

 No horse should be made to suffer for a blue ribbon.
-Urge Congress to pass the PAST Act to end horse soring now.
+The practice of soring inflicts pain on horses’ hooves using gruesome techniques.
+Tell your legislators to pass the New Horse Protection Act to end soring today.